Measles

 Measles vaccine is incorporated with mumps and rubella vaccine or with mumps, rubella, and varicella as a combined vaccine (MMR or MMRV, respectively).
 The Advisory Committee on Immunization Practices (ACIP) recommends children routinely receive a first dose at 12 to 15 months of age and a second dose at school entry (ages 4 to 6 years).
 For children who were not vaccinated on schedule, providers should refer to the catch-up immunization schedule.
 Two doses of MMR are about 97% effective at preventing measles.
 One dose is about 93% effective.
 There is no single antigen (measles only) vaccine available in the United States.

-Adults who received at least one dose of LIVE measles-containing vaccine (which has been in use since 1968) on or after their first birthday should be protected against measles, but people in certain high-risk groups, such as health care professionals, students at colleges and universities, and those who plan to travel internationally, should have two doses or other evidence of measles immunity.
+Adults who received at least one dose of live measles-containing vaccine (which has been in use since 1968) on or after their first birthday should be protected against measles, but people in certain high-risk groups, such as health care professionals, students at colleges and universities, and those who plan to travel internationally, should have two doses or other evidence of measles immunity.

 People who were vaccinated prior to 1968 with either inactivated (killed) measles vaccine or measles vaccine of unknown type should be revaccinated with at least one dose of live, attenuated measles vaccine (MMR).
-A killed measles vaccine, which was available in 1963-1967, was not as effective.
+A killed measles vaccine, which was available from 1963-1967, was not as effective.

 Most people born before 1957 do not need to be vaccinated because they likely developed immunity to measles during childhood when the disease was widespread.
-However, they may need MMR vaccine or other proof of immunity if they belong to certain high-risk groups like health care workers.
+However, they may need MMR vaccine or other proof of immunity if they belong to certain high-risk groups like health care personnel.

 An acute illness characterized by the following a: